I have completed the three year Paediatric diplomate program with the International Chiropractic Association (ICA).

 - Three year Paediatric diplomate program – International Chiropractic Association (ICA). – http://www.icapediatrics.com/members-postgrad.php

-- Webster Technique – International Chiropractic Paediatric Association (ICPA).
-This technique assists with babies in a breach position before birth – http://icpa4kids.com/about/webster_technique.htm
+- Webster Technique – International Chiropractic Paediatric Association (ICPA). – http://icpa4kids.com/about/webster_technique.htm

 - Fertility and Pregnancy series seminars – Visceral Biomechanics.

-- This technique looks for biomechanical distortions of your reproductive organs which can be implicated in infertility.
+- This technique looks for biomechanical distortions of your reproductive organs.

-- It also looks at problematic distortions caused by restricted space during your pregnancy that may cause issues such as a weak bladder or reflux.
+- It also looks at problematic distortions caused by restricted space during your pregnancy.

 As we bend, move and breathe, our organs are physically compressed and are gently moved in a homeostatic or well-balanced motion.
 If you undergo a trauma or have repetitive strain from everyday life, you can have lax or loose fascia (soft tissue).
 This usually holds your organs in position, however, when loose can lead to a misplaced or subluxated organ.
 This trauma can create the abnormal motion of an organ and can lead to an altered nerve and/or blood supply to that organ, dysfunction or the alteration of the organ function.